 The U.S. government designation of MS-13 as a transnational criminal organization (TCO) in October 2012 has raised serious questions about the gang's transnational criminal capacity.
 At present, insufficient data has hindered the formulation and implementation of policies aimed at countering the steady growth and professionalization of this criminal organization.
-CLALS is conducting a multi-year collaborative research project on MS-13 to advance scholarship on the gang's criminal activities and social networks and to assist federal, state, and local law enforcement agencies in keeping pace with the gang's expansion and evolution.
+CLALS recently concluded a multi-year collaborative research project on MS-13 to advance scholarship on the gang's criminal activities and social networks and to assist federal, state, and local law enforcement agencies in keeping pace with the gang's expansion and evolution.

 This project was supported by Award No. 2013-R2-CX-0048, awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect those of the Department of Justice.